billimarie/billimarie.github.io/index.md

----
-title: Billimarie Lubiano Robinson
-description: Creating story-driven experiences for future generations.
----

 # Who Is Billimarie?

+Billimarie Lubiano Robinson is dedicated to creating story-driven experiences for future generations and nature.

 ## Writer, Earthworker, and Programmer

 Billimarie's work consists of exploring the intersection of nature, technology, and storytelling.